It’s go time guys. The biggest game day of the season is coming up and there is Hot Kale and Bacon Dip that needs a spot on the table!

 I think we’ve all come to learn that the only reason I host game day parties is for the food!
 I mean, who actually has time to watch the game when there is all the amazing finger food sitting in the kitchen?
 Not this girl!
 I’m rolling out a ton of fun new recipes in the next few weeks and this Hot Kale and Bacon Dip is pretty damn epic!

 It’s basically so good that it shouldn’t be legal.
 And here’s a word to the wise… one must not be left alone with it for too long, otherwise I can pretty much guarantee you that you’ll finish it by yourself.
 Not that I’m speaking from experience or anything ☺

-So whip this one up for the game this coming game day and let all your friends sing your praises.
+So whip this Hot Kale and Bacon Dip up for the game this coming game day and let all your friends sing your praises.